Vishwa9011/BigBasket/README.md

 ### In this project we have

+1. Landing Page
-1. Cart Page
+2. Cart Page
-2. Category Page
+3. Category Page
-3. My orders
+4. My orders
-4. Admin Pannel
+5. Admin Pannel